jaeyeonme/JaeYeon33/README.md

-Hi, I'm Jaeyeon, want to beome a Web Developer 🚀 from South Korea, currently, I'm learning a language.
+Hi, I'm Jaeyeon, want to beome a Web Developer 🚀 from South Korea 🇰🇷

 **Talking about Personal Stuffs:**